tridibbanik17/Roundabout-Traffic-Simulation/README.md

 1. **Upper Layer**: The main intersection that any vehicle can use.
 2. **Lower Layer**: A small underpass directly connected to the hospital basement, used **only for patient-carrying vehicles** going to or from the hospital.

+Pedestrians and bikes use the underpasses, and their lanes are separated.

 ## Overview

 This project simulates a traffic system with a roundabout and an underground tunnel to optimize travel time, particularly for patient-carrying vehicles.
 The simulation is built using SUMO (Simulation of Urban Mobility).

 ## Traffic Simulation Demonstration
-Below some demonstrations of the simulation:
+Below are some demonstrations of the simulation:

+Yellow = Patient-carrying vehicles,
+Red = Self-driving vehicles,
+Green = Non-self-driving vehicles,
+Blue = Pedestrians,
+Pink = Bikes.

 ![Upper Roundabout with Pedestrians](trafficSimulator-main/trafficSimulator-main/demo_videos/upper_roundabout_with_pedestrians.gif)